AlphaDPO: Adaptive Reward Margin for Direct Preference Optimization

-While conceptually appealing with empirical improvements, SimPO has two inherent limitations: (1) Applying the same target reward margin to all pairwise comparisons ignores the variability in the data \citep{margin1, margin2}, potentially leading to suboptimal decisions in some cases; and (2) The implicit assumption of a uniform reference model somehow lacks a solid theoretical foundation.
+While conceptually appealing with empirical improvements, SimPO has two inherent limitations: (1) Applying the same target reward margin to all pairwise comparisons ignores the variability in the data \citep{margin1, margin2}, potentially compromising decision quality in some cases; and (2) The implicit assumption of a uniform reference model somehow lacks a solid theoretical foundation.
 These limitations could hinder the model's ability to achieve alignment across varied training data, especially in domains with diverse preferences or complex reward structures \citep{filterDPO, he2024s}.

-To address these limitations of SimPO, we propose an adaptive preference distribution, which leads to an adaptive reward margin for different response pairs.
-We term this simple yet effective preference optimization algorithm $\alpha$-DPO.
+In response to these challenges, we propose an adaptive preference distribution, which gives rise to an adaptive reward margin for different response pairs.
+We term this simple yet effective preference optimization algorithm AlphaDPO.
 Specifically, the adaptive preference distribution is heuristically set as: $\hat{\pi}_\text{ref}(y|x) = U(y|x) \left({\pi_\theta(y|x)} / {\pi_{\text{ref}}(y|x)}\right)^{\alpha}$.
 Here, $U(y|x)$, inspired by SimPO, employs a uniform distribution to establish an initial target reward margin, while the term $\left({\pi_\theta(y|x)} / {\pi_{\text{ref}}(y|x)}\right)^{\alpha}$ adjusts the balance between the policy model $\pi_\theta$ and the reference model $\piref$ to achieve a personalized reward margin.
-When $\alpha = 0$, $\alpha$-DPO reduces to SimPO; as $\alpha$ increases, the ratio between $\pi_\theta$ and $\pi_{\text{ref}}$ becomes dominant, enabling a personalized, dynamic target.
-More important, $\alpha$-DPO offers several intriguing theoretical insights: \begin{itemize}[leftmargin=*] \item \textbf{Theoretical Guarantee via Lower Bound}: We prove that \method{}'s objective serves as a lower bound on the online SimPO loss.
-This theoretical guarantee justifies the use of \method{} as a surrogate optimization objective and ensures that optimizing it leads to improved policy performance and generalization. \item \textbf{Balancing Alignment and Diversity}: We demonstrate that \method{} balances alignment and diversity via KL divergence control.
+When $\alpha = 0$, AlphaDPO reduces to SimPO; as $\alpha$ increases, the ratio between $\pi_\theta$ and $\pi_{\text{ref}}$ becomes dominant, enabling a personalized, dynamic target.
+More important, AlphaDPO offers several intriguing theoretical insights: We demonstrate that \method{} balances alignment and diversity via KL divergence control.